 6. Handle with care: Make sure to properly handle and store cooked crawfish.
 Keep them refrigerated and consume within two days to avoid any bacterial growth.

-See also How to cook rice noodles for soup
+See also How to cook frozen chicken tenders in the oven

 By following these methods, you can ensure that your crawfish are safe to eat and enjoy without any health concerns.
 Remember, it’s always better to be safe than sorry when it comes to food safety.